rails/rails/guides/source/testing.md

 ```

 NOTE: Similar to other callbacks in Rails, the `setup` and `teardown` methods
-can also be used by passing a block, lambda, or method name as a symbol to call.
+can also accept a block, lambda, or a method name as a symbol to be called.

 Integration Testing
 -------------------

-Integration tests take functional controller tests one step further, as they are
-focussed on testing how various parts of our application interact.
-They are
+Integration tests take functional controller tests one step further - they focus on testing how various parts of our application interact, and are
 generally used to test important workflows within our application.
 Rails
-integration tests can be stored in the `test/integration` directory.
+integration tests are stored in the `test/integration` directory.

 Rails provides a generator to create an integration test skeleton for us.